microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 1. Use the Azure Portal to deploy a new Azure SQL Logical Server and Database that meets the requirements of the scenario listed above in this module.
 2. To help you get started in the Azure Portal type in Azure SQL in the search box and choose **Azure SQL** and then choose **Azure SQL** from the Marketplace section.
 3. You should see three choices for Azure SQL.
-Use the choice called **SQL databases,** leave the default Single database, and click Create.
+Use the choice called **SQL databases,** leave the default Single database, and click **Create**.
-4. Now go through Basics through Additional Settings based on the scenario requirements listed above in this module.
+4. Now go to Basics through Additional Settings tabs based on the scenario requirements listed above in this module.
 Here are a few tips as you use the portal to deploy the database.

     > <strong>Tip</strong>: Notice in the Azure Portal the new option to create an Azure Database for free.
 You could use this offer during the workshop but may run out of free vCore usage based on the exercises in this module.
 This is a great way to get started with Azure SQL Database.
 You can learn more at https://azure.microsoft.com/free/services/sql-database/.

     - For Server, select Create new and use the options listed in the scenario requirements above in this module.
     - For Networking, select Public Endpoint, Check Allow Azure services and resources to access this server and all other options should be left as default.
-    - When you are done with your choices, click Review + Create.
+    - When you are done with your choices, click **Review + Create**.
 A brief validation will occur and then you can click Create to start the deployment.
 Your screen will change to say Deployment in progress.
 You can leave this screen up or change context as this is an async operation.
 If you stay on this screen click on **Go to Resource**.

 5. After the deployment completes take note in the Azure Portal of the Server Name and the database name.
+You can go back and find these at any time using the home page in the portal or through search.

 ### Post deployment steps